michaelopes/simple_navigator/README.md

 # SimpleNavigator - Flutter Package for Easy Named Route Navigation

 SimpleNavigator is a lightweight Flutter package designed to simplify named route navigation within your Flutter application.
-With a focus on simplicity and ease of use, SimpleNavigator provides an alternative to more complex navigation solutions like go_router.
+With a focus on simplicity and ease of use, SimpleNavigator offers an alternative to more complex navigation solutions as proposed by the go_router package.

 ## Features
 - **Easy-to-Use API:** Simplify your navigation code with a straightforward API.
 - **Tabbed Navigation:** Seamlessly integrate tab-based navigation with SimpleNavigatorTabRoute.
-- **Route Guards:** Add route guards to delay navigation or perform asynchronous tasks before navigating.
+- **Route Guards:** Add route guards to checking before navigation or perform asynchronous tasks before navigating.
 - **URL Strategy:** Enable URL strategy for cleaner and more user-friendly URLs.

 ## Getting Started